ArchoLen/The-ABM-in-Archaeology-Bibliography/README.md

 * [NetLogo](https://ccl.northwestern.edu/netlogo/): Is an agent-based programming language and integrated modeling environment.
 It is widely used and considered very user-friendly. [wikipedia entry](https://en.wikipedia.org/wiki/NetLogo)

 * [RePast](https://repast.github.io/): Is a collection of modeling and simulation platforms that utilize Java and C++.

+* [Python](https://anaconda.org/anaconda/python): A general use programming language.
+Easy to learn and very flexible.

 ## Resources
 * [OpenABM](https://www.openabm.org/): Provides a collection of tutorials and FAQs, a model library to share models, and forums for discussions and job postings.